minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
 timestamp: The number of the timestamp, default is 0.<br/>
-ids: An array of arrays of the form ['tileX': tileX, 'tileY': tileY], cannot be longer than 3000 <br/>
+TileIds: An array of arrays of the form ['tileX': tileX, 'tileY': tileY], cannot be longer than 3000 <br/>
-layer: The name of the polygon layer. <br/>
 **Returns**<br/>
 GeoJSON of polygons.